evanwill/_drafts/_notes/writingMarkdown.md

 You can write markdown in any application that supports plaintext, i.e. a text editor.
 Many text editors have plugins or features to make it easier with previews of your document.
-However, there are also applications devoted specificially to writing in Markdown:
+However, there are also applications devoted specifically to writing in Markdown:

 - [Typora](https://www.typora.io/) - live preview writing focused slick new app.
 - [Remarkable](https://remarkableapp.github.io/index.html) - code / preview split screen.